michaelplazek/mocha-grommet-reporter-example/README.md

-# mocha-ui
-Mocha UI built in React/Grommet for clearly displaying test results
+# Mocha Grommet Reporter Example

+This is test file to run with the [mocha-grommet-reporter](https://www.npmjs.com/package/mocha-grommet-reporter)

-# To run:
+## To run:

+1. npm install
+1. npm start